cl118/cheatsheets/mern-step-by-step.md

 ```
 > When you call mongoose.model() on a schema, Mongoose compiles a model for you.

 > The first argument is the singular name of the collection your model is for.
 Mongoose automatically looks for the plural, lowercased version of your model name.
-Thus, for the example above, the model Tank is for the tanks collection in the database.
+Thus, for the example above, the model User is for the users collection in the database.

 > Note: The .model() function makes a copy of schema.
 Make sure that you've added everything you want to schema, including hooks, before calling .model()!